-The data form the basis of animations and interactive virtual worlds.
+These information form the basis of animations and interactive virtual worlds.

 Data are acquired during field campaigns which usually involve the entire team.
 The fieldwork varies in length and complexity depending on the documented structures and, sometimes more so, on local conditions, regulations and support.

 Typical field campaigns extend from 10 to 14 days.
-In some cases, multiple visits are necessary, such as in Lalibela and Petra where up to 8 visits were required to acquire the desired data.
+In some cases, multiple visits are necessary, such as in Lalibela (Ethiopia) and Petra (Jordan) where up to 8 visits were required to acquire the desired data.